otrv4/otrv4/otrv4.md

    [Ring Signature Authentication](#ring-signature-authentication) for details.
 10. Attach the 'Prekey Message Identifier' that is stated in the retrieved Prekey message.
+11. Attach the 'User Profile Message Identifier' that is stated in the retrieved User Profile.
+12. Attach the 'Prekey Profile Message Identifier' that is stated in the retrieved Prekey Profile.
-11. Generate a 4-byte instance tag to use as the sender's instance tag.
+13. Generate a 4-byte instance tag to use as the sender's instance tag.
     Additional messages in this conversation will continue to use this tag as the sender's instance tag.
 Also, this tag is used to filter future received messages.
 Messages intended for this instance of the client will have this